IMPORTANT SAFETY INFORMATION

 WARNING: CIGARETTE SMOKING AND SERIOUS CARDIOVASCULAR EVENTS

-Cigarette smoking increases the risk of serious cardiovascular events from combination oral contraceptive
+Cigarette smoking increases the risk of serious cardiovascular side effects from oral contraceptive

 use.
 This risk increases with age, particularly in women over 35 years of age, and with the number of